staff0rd/documentation/oss-vs-commercial.md

 ### Node administration CLI

-A command line interface for administering nodes, allowing you to run tasks such as creating user accounts, starting and stopping nodes, and setting configuration.
+A command line interface for administering nodes, allowing you to run tasks similar to those avilable in the web admin interface and SDKs, including:

+-   Users
+    -   Add
+    -   Delete
+    -   Update
+    -   List
+    -   Enable and disable
+    -   Change and reset password
+-   Projections
+    -   Delete
+    -   Enable and disable
+    -   List
+    -   New
+    -   Result
+    -   State
+    -   Status
+    -   Restore checkpoint
+    -   Check if stalled
+-   competing
+    -   competing (list, create, update)
+-   Generate configuration
+-   Admin
+    -   Scavenge
+    -   Shutdown
+    -   Calculate stream size
+    -   Backup and restore
+    -   Backup and restore to S3
+    -   Backup and restore to Azure
+    -   Clear scavenge streams
+    -   Delete streams

 ### Monitoring Plugins and Scripts

 We provide cluster and node health monitoring plugins and scripts for popular platforms such as Nagios.

 **TODO: Any others?
 I'd not heard of Nagios.**

+### Command and Event Correlation Visualizer

+This plugin for to the Event Store web admin UI provides a visual overview of commands and the events related to them.

 ### LDAP Authentication Plugin